 Another install, this time a new BE product.
 I am familiar with the BE FM “C” series transmitter.
 Those are pretty solid units and we take care of many of them.

-The STXe exciter is an all purpose analog/digital unit that will do standard FM stereo, hybrid FM +HD radio, HD radio only, DRM+, or FM and DRM+.
+The STXe exciter is an all-purpose analog/digital unit that will do standard FM stereo, hybrid FM +HD radio, HD radio only, DRM+, or FM and DRM+.
 I like that.
-It gives the owner lots of options with regards to future planning.
+It gives the owner lots of options with regard to future planning.
 Frankly, I would love to see some DRM+ testing done in the US.

-We have actually installed a couple of “C” series transmitter with the STXe exciter as well.
+We have actually installed a couple of “C” series transmitters with the STXe exciter as well.

 The transmitter fired up without any issues and sounds much, much better than the QEI which it replaced.

 The QEI transmitter had problems over the years, mostly burned-out resistors in the RF combiner network.
 It has since been scrapped.